tetsuo/tetsuo.github.io/articles/fp-denotational.md

 The **◦** operator means [function composition](https://en.wikipedia.org/wiki/Function_composition): a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function) which takes one or more functions as arguments and returns a function as a result.

 Functional programming is all about function composition, and we'll discover more about it in my upcoming [FP primer](./fp-primer.html) posts.
-For now, it's worth noting that that this operation really is no different than adding two numerals or multiplying them.
+For now, let's just note that function composition is really is no different than adding two numerals or multiplying them.
 Those are both associative binary operations with identity elements; so does the composition of functions.
 That is, if `f`, `g` and `h` are composable, then `f ∘ (g ∘ h) = (f ∘ g) ∘ h`.

 Finally, here is how Move expressions would be evaluated in Python for finding a target position: